Cronulla zoning & planning overlays

 Is Cronulla bushfire-prone?

-Little to none of Cronulla is mapped as bushfire-prone (the Sutherland Shire average is 46%).
+Bushfire mapping covers Cronulla and little to none of it is mapped as bushfire-prone (the Sutherland Shire average is 46%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Cronulla?